-Meanwhile, in his set, Jesse looked like a full blown male model, exactly like the professional snowboarders on all the posters lining the walls.
+Meanwhile, in his set, Jesse looked like a full blown male model slash professional snowboarder, exactly like the ones on all the posters lining the walls of the store.

 Hence the wistful gaze.

-As we walked, he was his usual sunny, carefree self, telling funny stories, doing impressions, and making me laugh, which made the all the discomfort worthwhile.
-Stamina wise, he was far more resilient than I, not seeming to mind at all the brutal conditions or the heavy reinforcements on his back.
-Outgoing and extroverted as he was, he was even conversing and exchanging advice with the other hikers we passed, while I, shy, awkward, and inept, remained quiet as a mouse in the background.
+During the hike, Jesse was his usual sunny, carefree self, telling funny stories, doing impressions, and making me laugh, which made the all the discomfort worthwhile.
+Stamina-wise, he was far more resilient than I, not seeming to mind at all the brutal conditions or the heavy reinforcements on his back.
+Outgoing and extroverted as he was, he was even laughing and conversing with the other hikers we passed, while I, shy, awkward, and inept, remained quiet as a mouse in the background.

 I had fallen several times — more times than I could count — on my knees.
 The pulse of blood beneath the burgeoning bruises made this trek even more difficult.

-For the record, my only possible claim to athleticism lied in a brief cheerleading stint in high school (two years), and to be clear — I had no actual talent.
+For the record, my only possible claim to athleticism lied in a brief cheerleading stint in high school (two years), and it didn’t end well.
+To be clear — I had no actual talent.
 I didn’t even audition.
-The cheer coach approached me at school and asked me to join, as the team was short a flyer and I looked smaller and lighter (89 pounds) than anyone on the roster or tryout list.
+The cheer coach approached me at school and asked me to join, as the team was short a flyer and I looked smaller and lighter than anyone on the roster or tryout list.
 Hence, the only value I brought to the program was my weight, or lack thereof.
 Of course, this fleeting dalliance ended when I fell off the top of the pyramid (during a football game) and shattered my rib cage, sidelining me from the sport (and all sports) permanently.

-Light as I was, I was still uncoordinated and clumsy.
+Light as I was, I was still a klutz.
 The only thing I was really ever good at was getting hurt or seriously injured.

 Hence the bruised knees.